 “I’’ll be back!”

-And I was , and motivated as I was it was within a few weeks.
-I’ve been haunting libraries, and surrounding myself with books ever since.
+And I was.
+Within a week I could write my name, and I’ve been haunting libraries, and surrounding myself with books ever since.

-Now here’s a picture of Liz and I reading to Maya when she was about 2+.
-We’re reading one of the Golden Book classics, Big Brown Bear, published in 1948 the year of my birth.
-It’s the first book I have a clear memory of and which in another post I’ll credit with pointing me to ten years of adventure in Alaska (that as they say is another story)
+Now here’s a picture of my wife Liz and I reading a book to Maya years ago.
+It’s one of the Golden Book classics, Big Brown Bear, published in 1948 the year of my birth.
+It’s the first book I have a clear memory of and which in another post I’ll credit with pointing me to a decade of adventure in Alaska (that as they say is another story)

 So there’s a lineage here of the love of books and reading.

 I’ve been thinking a lot about legacy gifts recently and suddenly I pictured Maya and Raina, together someday far in the future, two venerable old sisters, poring over a family heirloom- this photograph of the two of them, and a rendering of the moment by my incredibly talented artist friend Peter Menice.
-Peter recently created this Dig Into Reading poster for me for my 2013 Summer Reading Library Tour.
+Peter created this Dig Into Reading poster for me for one of my Summer Reading Library tours.
 I figured this could make a great Christmas gift for the girls and Peter was just the person to pull it off.

 “The best way to to squeeze the wine out of good fortune is to dance on it with ready feet.”
 So I have heard.
-What good fortune to have a friend like Peter, What good fortune to have been given the legacy of the love of reading.
-What good fortune to have had an opportunity to pass it on.
+What good fortune to have a friend like Peter, with a ready imagination and a ready hand to draw!
+What good fortune to have been given the legacy of the love of reading.
+What good fortune to have had an opportunity to pass it on to my grandchildren and the kids we work with all over the country.
 What good fortune to watch my granddaughters grow, and to be truly curious kids and what greater good fortune can there be than to see their love for each other.

-So here’s to the love of books and reading, here’s to families reading together, and here’s to the creative and collaborate spirit.
-I invite my friends and readers to follow as Peter renders this though his imagination, spirit and talent.
+So here’s to the love of books and reading, here’s to families reading together, and here’s to the creative and collaborate spirit in all the different way it manifests!